 Ice dams form when runoff freezes at the edges of your roof or in your gutters and causes water to pool.
 This tends to happen in roofs with poor attic insulation or with a lot of “hot spots” caused by vents.
-Basically, ice and snow melts in these warmer areas and flows to the edge of the roof where it freezes again.
+Basically, ice and snowmelt in these warmer areas flow to the edge of the roof where it freezes again.

-Some of the signs of an ice dam include larger than average icicles at the edges of your roof, thick walls of ice in your gutters, leaks in your ceiling, and the telltale dark spots that can be seen with water damage.
+Some of the signs of an ice dam include larger-than-average icicles at the edges of your roof, thick walls of ice in your gutters, leaks in your ceiling, and telltale dark spots that can be seen with water damage.
 If you’ve had a particularly cold winter and you know that the insulation in your attic hasn’t been updated recently, you should also be checking for signs of ice dams.

-RAM Exteriors specializes in roofing in Doylestown PA and can help you get rid of ice dams and fix the damage that they cause.
+RAM Exteriors specializes in roofing in Montgomery, PA, and across extended areas.
+We can help you get rid of ice dams and fix the damage that they cause.
 There are still, however, a couple of things you can try on your own to keep an ice dam from forming on your roof.

 First of all, make sure that your home has good insulation, especially in your attic.
 That will prevent warm air from escaping and causing snow and ice to melt on your roof.